top of page

 Dangerous Game Rifles

 GUIDE & CLIENT DANGEROUS GAME RIFLES The following information is my personal opinion only, and yes we all have different gear, ideas and thoughts.
-Thick skinned dangerous game hunted on foot requires a heavy caliber, these rifles have heavy recoil, so select the biggest dangerous game rifle cartridge that you can shoot accurately, and can carry all day.
-In our safari camp we have these rifles available in 375 H&H, 404 Jeffery, 416 Rigby & 458 WM calibers.
+You can do it different if you want..
+JMO..
+Thick skinned dangerous game hunted on foot requires a heavy caliber, these rifles can have heavy recoil, so select the biggest dangerous game rifle cartridge that you can shoot accurately, and one not too heavy for you to carry all day in the heat.
+In our safari camp we have rifles available in 375 H&H, 404 Jeffery, 416 Rigby & 458 WM calibers.
 All have good express sights, and most fitted with quality scopes in quick detachable (QD) mounts.
-I have used both double and bolt action rifles, either choice is fantastic, as long as they function 100% reliably and the hunter is very familiar to be fast and accurate with their weapon.
+I have used both double and bolt action rifles, either choice is fantastic, as long as they function 100% reliably, and the hunter is very familiar to be fast and accurate with their weapon.
 Over the years and over 1200 Buffalo hunts, we have seen nearly all the big calibers in use.
-Personally, I have carried and used the following; 375 H&H, 404 Jeffery, 416 Rigby, 435 PH Express (my own invention), Boswell 450/400 double, 458 WM, 458 Lott, Holland and Holland 465 Express double rifle (stopped 3 charges), a few 500 Jeffery (a favorite hard hitter), a 585 Nyati (a 750 grainer (.577) I loaded mild to 2050fps), and I once carried a rare #8 Holland and Holland 600 NE Royal (900grainers) for a short time (damn heavy and a monster to shoot).
-I now generally guide with a 404 or 416, an easier carry weight, 4 Hydro or Cup Point Solids in the magazine, capable of the full body penetration occasionally required on a fast departing 2000lb bull Buffalo.
+Personally, I have carried and used the following; 375 H&H, 404 Jeffery, 416 Rigby, 435 PH Express (my own invention), Boswell 450/400 double, 458 WM, 458 Lott, Holland and Holland 465 Express double rifle (stopped 3 charges), a few 500 Jeffery (a favorite hard hitter), a 585 Nyati (a 750 grainer (.577) I load mild to 2050fps), and I once carried a rare #8 Holland and Holland 600 NE Royal (900grainers) for a short time (damn heavy and a monster to shoot).
+I now generally guide with a 404 or 416, an easier carry weight, 4x Hydro or Cup Point Solids in the magazine, capable of the full body penetration occasionally required on a fast departing 2000lb bull Buffalo.
 If a charge occurs, to 100% stop someone from being smashed, I need perfect shot placement to destroy the brain.
 Graham Williams PH.

 DOUBLE RIFLES The classic double rifle looks stunning, has two immediate shots, it shoulders fast, feels lighter and fantastic in your hands.
 Pictured above are some nice Heym, Rigby, Watson, Evans and Holland and Holland double rifles.
 Personally, I like the calibers of; 375 Flanged, 375 H&H, 450/400 NE, 500/416 NE, new 416 Rigby #2 rimmed, and 450 NE.
 All have manageable recoil for accurate shooting, and a reasonable carry weight, important for trekking under a blazing sun.
-Such rifles are stocked for quick iron sight shooting, so get a huge buffalo size target, and practice at 50m, BUT, please also fire a few shots at 100m and 150m, (yes it will happen) a offhand 2 shots group of 10-20cm (4-10") is just fine.
-WHY, because sometimes animals turn and run, and fast shots are required.
-A few hunters with ageing eyes cannot see express front sights anymore, especially at dusk with low light and in shadows, this is where a large white front sight and a white triangle in the rear sight is brilliant.
-But another solution, for example on a 450/400 NE, is a detachable scope with long eye relief.
-A scope in QD mounts can be carried in the backpack, and mounted on the rifle if needed.
-Moving up to the 470 NE, 500 NE & 577 NE these are ideal for Elephant and Buffalo.
+Such rifles are stocked for quick iron sight shooting, so get a huge buffalo size target, and practice at 50m, BUT, please also fire a few shots at 100m and 150m, (yes it will happen).
+If your offhand or leaning 2 shots groups are 10-20cm (4-10") that's fine.
+Sometimes animals turn and run, and fast shots are required.
+Some hunters with ageing eyes cannot see express front sights anymore, especially at dusk with low light and in shadows, this is where a large white front sight and a white triangle in the rear sight is brilliant.
+A detachable scope with long eye relief is a solution, and a scope in QD mounts can also be carried in the backpack, and mounted on the rifle if needed.
+Moving up to the 470 NE, 500 NE & 577 NE these are ideal for Elephant, Hippo and Buffalo.
 Recoil is harsh to some people, and tolerable for a big rugby player or a practiced large bore shooter.
-No scope on a .450, .470 or .500 for me, as expecting a scope cut in the head can ruin my trigger control and accuracy.
-Before you order or buy at Buffalo rifle, I recommend you try or borrow a big caliber rifle.
-Fire 6 or so rounds (not just 1or2), from a rest, offhand and kneeling, 50m & 100m, simulate what you will be doing in the field.
+Sorry no scope on a .470 or .500 for me.
+Before you order or buy a big caliber rifle, I suggest you test fire a friends big caliber rifle.
+Fire 6 or more rounds (not just 1 or 2), from a rest, offhand and kneeling, 50m & 100m, simulate what you will be doing in the field.
 An ethical hunter's responsibility is to shoot well, and take his trophy or game cleanly.
-Then practice with small and large rifles, field shooting positions, quick reloading, and offhand.
+Before your hunt practice with small and large rifles, field shooting positions, quick reloading, and offhand.

 THE BOLT ACTION Calibers for Buffalo include the 9.3x62, 375 H&H, 416 RM, 400 H&H, 416 Rigby, 404 Jeffery, 458 WM, 458 Lott, 500 Jeffery and 505 Gibbs.
 Also the 378, 416 & 460 Weatherby Magnums excelling in their caliber class.
 One of the best things about a bolt rifle, is its magazine capacity, and 4 or 5 rounds gives me much comfort in the field.
-I might also mention Hearing Protection, many clients start out with ear muffs that get discarded after day 1, and foam plugs which get forgotten..
-So.. most hunters WILL end up with some permanent hearing loss from large bores and magnums.
-I keep the low cost $20-$40 Sonic Valve 11 ear plugs in my top pocket, love em.
-Only 5 or 6 seconds to pop them in during the final stalk, and I can still hear easily, yet the blast is stopped (also called Acu-Life ear plugs).
-ALL GUIDES & HUNTERS SHOULD TRY THESE, excellent for hunting.
-The diaphragm system blocks the blast sound wave, (but not suitable at a gun range where multiple sound waves bounce off other objects, walls, roofs etc).
+I might also mention Hearing Protection, some clients start out with earmuffs that get discarded after day 1, and foam plugs which get forgotten in the rush..
+So.. most hunters WILL end up with some hearing loss from large rifles.
+I keep the low cost $20-$40 Sonic Valve 11 ear plugs in my top pocket, I love em.
+It takes only 5 or 6 seconds to pop them in during the final stalk, and I can still hear easily, yet the blast is stopped (also called Acu-Life ear plugs).
+ALL Guides and Hunters should try these for hunting.
+The diaphragm system blocks the blast sound wave, (but.. they are not suitable at a gun range where multiple sound waves bounce off walls, roofs etc).
 Specialist bullet makers like North Fork, Barnes, Swift, Nosler, Woodleigh etc, produce very tough projectiles with controlled expansion and all perfect for thick skinned game.
-A 375 H&H is a good caliber to practice with, and hunters can use their 375 safari rifle for general shooting of antelope, deer, wild boar etc. Again a detachable scope makes a big bore rifle very versatile, and scopes around 1x-6x or 2x-10x magnification range are most suitable for both close up and longer shots.
+A 375 H&H is a good caliber to practice with, and hunters can also use their 375 safari rifle for plains game, antelope, deer, wild boar etc. Again a detachable scope makes a big bore rifle very versatile, and scopes around 1x-6x or 2x-10x magnification range are great for both close up and longer shots.
 A scope mounted on a 416 Rigby or 458 Lott must have long eye relief and be mounted forward.
-Have I mentioned I hate muzzle brakes on safari rifles... in fact on any rifles.
-Ear drum damage will happen and is permanent.
-Deafness is permanent.
-Rifle reliability and shot placement is most import, and all the above calibers will do the job, but be sure you can shoot your rifle well.
-Practice.
+Most important, is ammunition feed from the magazine, slow, medium or fast, as reliability and shot placement ensure success.

 465 Express